borisdev/research/tune_foundational_models/README.md

-# Fine-tune ChatGPT and other large language models (LLMs)
+# Stop labeling and start fine-tuning: A non-technical overview of how ChatGPT and the like might get your AI project unstuck

-CTOs with a niche business prediction problem are the intended audience of this writing.
+CTOs with a niche business NLP classification prediction problem are the intended audience of this writing.

-You have a niche business prediction problem if an off-the-shelf version of ChatGPT has no value to you.
+You have a niche business NLP prediction problem if an off-the-shelf version of ChatGPT has no value to you in .
 Its was never trained on the langauge and reasoning of your business niche.

 There is a new situation for CTOs.